gtheilman/KineticsProblems/README.md

 *   Do the math
 *   Go back and ask "Does the answer I got make sense?"

-While I was putting this together, I also threw in some online calculators I put together a few years ago (these are the "Sandbox" tools).
+While I was putting this together, I also incorporated some online calculators I put together a few years ago (these are the "Sandbox" tools).

 This was also my first attempt at a project using Angular JS.
 The source code is not pretty...

+I also got caught up in some other projects and only finished a few of the tutorials I planned.

 ### Installation